 The Treatment Process

 Before beginning EMDR sessions, a therapist will first assess your situation and develop a treatment plan tailored specifically to your needs.
-During each session, the therapist will guide you through a series of eye movements while thinking about different aspects of your experience related to your feelings or memories around the traumatic event(s).
+During each session, the psychotherapist will guide you through a series of eye movements while thinking about different aspects of your experience related to your feelings or memories around the traumatic event(s).
 As this happens, the therapist will make observations about how you are feeling during these exercises so they can adjust the intensity accordingly if needed.
 The goal is for you to become desensitized from any negative feelings associated with trauma or memories from your past in order for them to no longer have power over you.

 How Can EMDR Help Adults With Anxiety?

 For adults dealing with anxiety due to unresolved issues from their past, EMDR can provide relief by addressing these issues directly rather than avoiding them altogether.
 By allowing yourself time for processing these events in a safe environment with the guidance of a trained professional, you can learn new strategies on how best to manage any stressful situations that arise in your daily life without relying on self-destructive coping mechanisms such as avoidance or substance use disorders.
 Additionally, by developing healthier ways of managing stressors related to past trauma or experiences, adult sufferers of anxiety can begin engaging in activities they may have once avoided due to fear or discomfort from these experiences.